-Year H Decem 2022 2021 Key Metrics Average clinicians in service headcount 1,093 750 Average annual revenue per clinician \$ 27,900 \$ 29,200 Dollar-based net revenue retention rate 128% 124%
+Year Decei renae nber 3 2023 2022 Key Metrics Average clinicians in service headcount 1,585 1,093 Average annual revenue per clinician \$ 28,100 \$ 27,900 Dollar-based net revenue retention rate 148 %) 128 %

 Average Clinicians in Service Headcount: We define a clinician in service as an individual doctor, nurse practitioner or other healthcare professional using our services.
-We average the month end number of clinicians in service for all months in the measurement period and the number of clinicians in service at the end of the month immediately preceding the measurement period.
 We believe growth in the average number of clinicians in service is a key indicator of the performance of our business as it demonstrates our ability to penetrate the market and grow our business.
 Most of our customer contracts contain minimum service levels that range from a low of 60 hours per month to a high of 220 hours per month.
 Higher hours per month equate to higher revenue per clinician.
-The average number of clinicians in service grew 46% and stood at 1,093 and 750 for the years ended December 31, 2022, and 2021, respectively.
+The average number of clinicians in service grew 45% and stood at 1,585 and 1,093 for the years ended December 31, 2023 and 2022, respectively.

 Average Annual Revenue Per Clinician: Average revenue per clinician is determined as total revenue, excluding Data Services revenue, recognized during the period presented divided by the average number of clinicians in service during that same period.
 Using the number of clinicians in service at the end of each month, we derive an average number of clinicians in service for the periods presented.
 The average annual revenue per clinician will vary based upon minimum hours of service requested by clinicians, pricing, and our product mix.
-The average annual revenue per clinician decreased 4% to approximately \$27,900 in fiscal 2022 from \$29,200 in fiscal 2021 due to a mix shift to more clinicians utilizing our Notes offering, which has a lower average revenue per user (ARPU), and more clinicians in acute clinical settings.
+The average annual revenue per clinician increased 1% to approximately \$28,100 in fiscal 2023 from \$27,900 in fiscal 2022 due to a mix shift to more clinicians utilizing our Live offering, which has a higher average revenue per user (ARPU).

 Dollar-Based Net Revenue Retention Rate: We define a "Health Enterprise" as a company or network of doctors that have at least 50 clinicians currently employed or affiliated that could utilize our services.
 Dollar-based net revenue retention is determined as the revenue from Health Enterprises as of twelve months prior to such period end as compared to revenue from these same Health Enterprises as of the current period end, or current period revenue.
 Current period revenue includes any expansion or new products and is net of contraction or churn over the trailing twelve months but excludes revenue from new Health Enterprises in the current period.
 We believe growth in dollar-based net revenue retention is a key indicator of the performance of our business as it demonstrates our ability to increase revenue across our existing customer base through expansion of users and products, as well as our ability to retain existing customers.
-Our annual dollar-based net revenue retention increased to 128% in fiscal 2022 from 124% in fiscal 2021 with the increase driven both by significant expansion of several health enterprises to whom we have meaningful revenue exposure.
+Our annual dollar-based net revenue retention increased to 148% in fiscal 2023 from 128% in fiscal 2022 with the increase driven both by significant expansion of several health enterprises to whom we have meaningful revenue exposure.
 Growth from existing clients has historically represented a majority of our total revenue growth.